-Unless the University is entitled to withhold it, you will receive all information you have specified in your request within both paper and electronic records.
+Unless The University are entitled to withhold it, you will receive all information you have specified in your request within both paper and electronic records.
 You will receive a response to your request within one calendar month.

 Freedom of Information Act 2000 Environmental Information Regulations 2004